bkleinen/bkleinen.github.io/ws2013/info3/labs/lab-03.md

 ## Lab Report

-Turn in a Lab Report including the names of all people involved, and note the mayor points of discussion while working on the class design.
-Include the class design itself.
+Turn in a Lab Report including the names of all people involved, time needed for completion and reflecting the mayor points of discussion while working on the class design.
+Last not least include the class design itself.

 ### References